 Unfortunately, even the best construction schedules are worthless if:

-- The schedule isn’t used.
+1. The schedule isn’t used.

-- The updated schedule is ignored, with no action being taken to rectify the slippage and lost time.
+With no action being taken to rectify the slippage and lost time.

-- Contractors deliberately manipulate the schedule to hide that they are behind schedule.
+Contractors deliberately manipulate the schedule to hide that they are behind schedule.

 A construction schedule is a valuable tool to plan and monitor construction projects.
 Unfortunately, sometimes these schedules have errors that can provide misleading information.
-It is important that the schedule is prepared properly, taking cognisance of all aspects of the project site, the type of structure being built, the terms of the contract document and the local weather conditions.
+It is important that the schedule is prepared properly, taking cognizance of all aspects of the project site, the type of structure being built, the terms of the contract document and the local weather conditions.
 Of course, the schedule must be realistic and not something that is forced to fit the client’s milestones which might not be realistic!

 But, the schedule shouldn’t just be a document prepared only for the client and our managers, which is then left and forgotten in a drawer.
 It needs to be referred to and used to provide direction on the project.
 It should be used to monitor progress.
-Where necessary it should be changed to reflect the changes on the project that have been agreed with the client.
+Where necessary it should be changed to reflect the changes to the project that have been agreed with the client.